distributed-system-analysis/pbench/docs/API/metadata.md

 policy along with some other internal management context.
 The expected deletion date is accessible under the `server` metadata key namespace.

-Clients can also set arbitrary metadata through the "dashboard" and "user" metadata namespaces:
+Clients can also set arbitrary metadata through the "global" and "user" metadata namespaces:
-* The "dashboard" namespace can only be modified by the owner of the dataset, and is visible to anyone with read access to the dataset.
+* The "global" namespace can only be modified by the owner of the dataset, and is visible to anyone with read access to the dataset.
 * The "user" namespace is private to each authenticated user, and even if you don't own a dataset you can set your own private "user" metadata to help you categorize that dataset and to find it again.

 Metadata namespaces are hierarchical, and are exposed as nested JSON objects.
-You can address an entire namespace, e.g., `dashboard` or `dataset` and retrieve the entire JSON object, or you can address nested objects or values using a dotted metadata key path like `dashboard.contact.email` or `dataset.metalog.pbench.script`.
+You can address an entire namespace, e.g., `global` or `dataset` and retrieve the entire JSON object, or you can address nested objects or values using a dotted metadata key path like `global.contact.email` or `dataset.metalog.pbench.script`.

+By convention, a Pbench Server client should create a sub-namespace to minimize the risk of key collisions within the `global` and `user` namespaces.
+The Pbench Dashboard client, for example, uses `global.dashboard.seen` and `user.dashboard.favorite`.

 For example, given the following hypothetical `user` JSON value: